 Each area of the Institute has determined its own criteria for receiving formal and informal recognition.
 For examples of the types of achievements and contributions that have been awarded, go to the website of a local program and look for previous Infinite Mile and/or Appreciation Award recipients.
 Go to the MIT Excellence Awards pages to see categories for these awards and information on previous recipients.

-Funding for Rewards & Recognition is budgeted and managed through central Human Resources.
+Funding for the Recognition Program is budgeted and managed through central Human Resources.
 Each year individual areas are given a budget allocation for their Infinite Mile and Appreciation Awards.
 Notification of this budget is typically delivered to the Key Contacts in July.
 All rewards are a supplement, rather than a replacement for existing reward mechanisms and are separate and distinct from base pay.

-MIT's Rewards + Recognition program is the 2016 recipient of Best Overall Recognition Program Award from Recognition Professional International.
-In 2015, MIT's R+R program received awards for Communications, Program Change and Flexibility, and Recognition Training from RPI.
+MIT's Recognition Program is the 2016 recipient of Best Overall Recognition Program Award from Recognition Professional International.
+In 2015, MIT's program received awards for Communications, Program Change and Flexibility, and Recognition Training from RPI.

 Read more on the MIT News page.